znibb/docker-servarr/README.md

 ## Server setup
 1. Run init.sh: `./init.sh` (only required at first setup, initializes some files)
 1. Input personal data into `.env` (can use `cat /etc/timezone` and `id` for timezone and UID information respectively)
+1. Create a transmission password and put it in `./secrets/transmission_password.secret`
 1. Make sure that Docker network `traefik` exists: `docker network ls`
 1. Run `docker compose up` and check logs